Frequently asked questions

 What is ERRIN?

-The European Return and Reintegration Network (ERRIN) is a joint initiative of 15 EU Member States and Schengen-associated countries - Austria, Belgium, Denmark, Finland, France, Germany, Greece, Luxembourg, Malta, the Netherlands, Norway, Spain, Sweden, Switzerland, and United Kingdom - the European Border and Coast Guard Agency (EBCGA / FRONTEX) and the European Commission.
+The European Return and Reintegration Network (ERRIN) is a joint initiative of 16 EU Member States and Schengen-associated countries - Austria, Belgium, Denmark, Finland, France, Germany, Greece, Italy.
+Luxembourg, Malta, the Netherlands, Norway, Spain, Slovenia, Sweden and Switzerland - the European Border and Coast Guard Agency (EBCGA / FRONTEX) and the European Commission.
 The International Centre for Migration Policy Development provides expertise and support as implementing partner.
 The programme facilitates the return to countries of origin and provision of reintegration assistance to migrants who cannot, or no longer wish to, remain in Europe.
-The network caters for a wide range of needs, covering the entire return process from pre-return to post-arrival and reintegration support in 34 (to date) countries around the world.
+The network caters for a wide range of needs, covering the entire return process from pre-return to post-arrival and reintegration support in 40 (to date) countries around the world.

 Read more: About ERRIN

 Why is ERRIN needed?

 Ensuring that migrants can return to their home countries in a dignified, humane and sustainable manner is a key part of EU efforts to manage migration.
 However, it is operationally challenging.
 Many aspects cannot be addressed effectively on a national level.
 That is why EU-wide collaboration is needed to improve both return processes, and quality of support offered to returning migrants.

 How is ERRIN funded?